mandober/debrief.shell/README.md

 # Shell

-Despite the title, this section also considers and describes all the things surrounding and related to the term "shell", primarily from the Unix, GNU, Linux, Debian, Ubuntu aspects.
+Despite the title, this section also considers and describes all the things surrounding and related to the term "shell", primarily from the Linux view.

 The main *aspects* this sctions deals with are
 - terminal